‘Cross The Creek Cemetery

 - 106 Parker Dairy Road, Dublin, GA, USA

 Have you ever wondered about your family background?
 There are bodies deep down in the earth everywhere you walk.
 Even though they are gone, you can still show them love and give them flowers.
-Let’s take a journey to the ‘Cross the Creek Cemetery where hopeless lost souls finally placed in a place to call their forever home.
-This cemetery marks the home of so many pastors, war veterans, and babies who did not even get a chance at life yet.
+Let’s take a journey to the ‘Cross the Creek Cemetery where lost souls finally found a place to call their forever home.
+This cemetery marks the home of many pastors, war veterans, and babies who did not even get a chance at life.

 The city of Dublin purchased a plot of land in 1895 on North Decatur Street from Mary Wolf for the establishment of an African American cemetery settled in the small community of Scottsville.
 The Scottsville Cemetery became full in a decade and burials were no longer accepted.
 Residents expressed a strong residence in locating an African American Cemetery outside of the Scottsville neighborhood.
 They proclaimed that if you (The City officials and Black Residents) want a cemetery in this area, you are going to have to go ‘cross the creek.
 The city council began to work on a new location after a judge ordered and allowed burials to commence by stating in essence, “Even the “darkies” of Dublin should not have to go ‘cross the creek to bury their dead.”
 The City of Dublin purchased 21 acres of land from T. B. Hudson for $1576.00 in 1906.
 By the end of 1906, the city required a permit to be buried in the cemetery.